amber-stcliere/Fashion-Recommendation-System/README.md

 # Fashion-Recommendation-System

 This fashion recommendation system uses image data from the DeepFashion database.
-VGG-16 is used to extract image embeddings.
+VGG-16 is used to derive image embeddings.
 Cosine similarity is calculated to display similar clothing images to a user based on an original clothing image choice.

 The following sources were used as a guide to this project: